 3. Index the PTT thresholds using the consumer price index and make annual adjustments for the First-time Home Buyers’ Program exemption threshold and Newly Built Home Exemption Threshold.

 4. Urge the federal government to review the mortgage underwriting stress test requiring home buyers to qualify for a mortgage at the higher of either the rate they’ve negotiated with their financial institution plus two per cent or the Bank of Canada’s posted five-year rate, whichever is higher.

 5. Ask the federal government to do away with the extension of the B-20 rule to uninsured mortgages which have 20% or more down payments and an extremely low rate of default.

-If you have questions about the PTT or ideas about how to reduce the PTT, contact Harriet Permut, Manager of Government Relations at firstname.lastname@example.org.
+If you have questions or comments, contact Harriet Permut, Manager of Government Relations at firstname.lastname@example.org.